Fix: Searches on Bing automatically jump-scroll on Top

 3.2.
 On Microsoft Edge

-1. Open Microsoft Edge and hit Ctrl + Shift + Delete on your PC keyboard.
-This opens up the Clear browsing data section.
+1. Open Microsoft Edge and press Ctrl + Shift + Delete on your keyboard.
+This brings up the Clear browsing data window.

-2. Tick the boxes next to Browsing history, Cookies and other site data, and Cached images and files.
+2. Check the boxes for Browsing history, Cookies and other site data, and Cached images and files.

 Search page of Bing automatically jumping to the top of page